chrisparsons83/FFDiscordClub/rules.md

 7.1.
 Waivers will open up immediately upon the conclusion of the draft.

 7.2.
-FFDiscord Association leagues will operate under a FAAB system.
+FFDiscord Club leagues will operate under a FAAB system.
 Bids will be processed overnight Tuesday.
 Any remaining players after bids are processed will be free agents.

 7.3.
 All teams will have a $100 FAAB budget to spend over the entire season, which includes the regular season and the playoffs.